 Born and bred in Edinburgh, I have been writing for as long as I can remember, mainly books with a historical background.
-However, I began to become more serious about the process after I graduated from Dundee University as a mature student in 2001.

 Meet Melcorka.
 Melcorka has a large sword.
 The Norse have invaded her country of Alba.
 The Norse have not met Melcorka.

 Mendick's third case, where is sent to find a stolen yacht and finds himself at sea with a most intriguing captain and a woman who plays the violin. . .

 Set in France during the First World War, Last Train to Waverley tells the story of Douglas Ramsay as he leads a small group of stranded Royal Scots through the German lines to safety.

 Bloody Scotland: crime in 19th century Scotland.
 From the Borders to the Northern Isles, crime was never far away.
 Edinburgh, with its reputation for polite decorum was also the scene of poisoning and savagery; the streets of Dundee and Glasgow harboured thieves and muggers while the villages of coast and country hid wild men and vicious women.
 Even the seas were not safe, with pirates burying their treasure on the beaches of the Hebrides.